 George in the movies!

 George's son, Cyril, bought a Standard 8 cine camera just in time to capture this sequence of silent movie of George and his grown-up children at Barnes.
 It deserved some captions and a bit of music!
-You Tube link.
+Enjoy watching on this You Tube link.

 George A Hooke Photo Album 1920-25